 Targeting US States with ‘small-ranged’ birds

-Arizona is our first birding destination of choice for two reasons.
+Arizona is our top birding destination of choice for two reasons.
 The first is due to it’s high species diversity (up to 250 species).
 The second is due to number (over 100) of small ranged bird species that exist in the area.
 So from a strategic point of view, you are likely to see a large variety of species, many of which you have little chance of seeing anywhere else in the US.
 Here is a list of popular birding areas in the South East Arizona:

 - Boyce Thompson Arboretum State Park